Last Updated on November 26, 2021 by Grow with Bovees

-The one thing you can do to control horsetail weeds is to mow your lawn regularly.
+The one thing you can do to control horsetail weeds is cut them using a grass whip or weedeater, and also remember to mow your lawn regularly.

 Mowing your lawn regularly is a great way to control the growth of new shoots, and will keep the horse tail growth down, but not get rid of the problem.

-Before giving you the solutions to kill horsetail weed, it’s worth mentioning that the horsetail plant is really persistent, so may take up to two years or more to eradicate the problem.
+Before giving you the solutions to kill horsetail weed, it’s worth mentioning that the horsetail plant is really persistent, just like purslane weeds are, so may take up to two years or more to eradicate the problem.

 Apply Dolomite Lime to Kill Horsetail